MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/DispatcherHelper.md

 ---
 title: DispatcherHelper
 author: nmetulev
-description: The DispatcherHelper class enables easy interaction with CoreDispatcher, mainly in the case of executing a block of code on the UI thread from a non-UI thread.
+description: The DispatcherHelper class enables easy interaction with CoreDispatcher, mainly in the case of executing a block of code on the UI thread from a non-UI thread (outdated docs).
 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, DispatcherHelper
 dev_langs:
   - csharp